Open-Verifik/Smart-Agent/README.md

 ## Technical Details

+### Web 2 credentials

+To test the web2 part with some credits you can use demo@avalanche.com and the one time password I hardcoded it to `515783`.

 ### How it's Made configuration

 We built the Verifik Smart Agent using a modern stack designed for performance, security, and Web3 integration.